 Later, Gallo tried to take out Profaci and then survived several attacks on his own life and a few stints in prison.
 After release from prison in 1971, Gallo started battling then-boss Joe Columbo.

-On April 7, 1972, Gallo was celebrating his birthday with family and friends at Umberto's Clam House at 129 Mulberry Street in Little Italy.
+7, 1972, Gallo was celebrating his birthday with family and friends at Umberto's Clam House at 129 Mulberry Street in Little Italy.
 In the middle of dinner, gunmen burst into the restaurant and shot Gallo five times before fleeing.

 Gallo managed to stumble into the street and died later at the hospital.
 At his funeral, Gallo's sister reportedly vowed revenge, shouting, "The streets are going to run red with blood, Joey!"